 - Envisioning a brighter future: This goes along with cultivating a hopeful attitude.
 SEE your life as it will be when you no longer need to be around abusive people.
 Who will be there with you?
 What will your life be like?
 What will bring you a sense of peace and joy?

-- Refusing to buy into the bullshit: Please excuse this informality, but there’s really no other word for it.
-If you heard the stories I’ve heard as a family therapist over the years, you’d find it hard to disagree with my use of ‘salty language’ on this one.
-I’ve worked with directors of respected Mental Health clinics and Psychology professors who (per their family) are ‘crazy’; chemists who’ve made life-saving drugs who are “stupid good-for-nothings’; professional athletes who are “lazy and unmotivated”; good-hearted celebrities who are “selfish and conceited”; highly regarded psychotherapists and social workers who are “imposters” and “fooling people” – and that’s just a small sampling of what I’ve heard from parents and siblings of my scapegoated clients.
+- Refusing to buy into the BS: Please excuse this informality, but there’s really no other word for it.
+If you heard the types of ‘scapegoat stories’ I’ve heard as a family therapist over the years, you’d find it hard to disagree me on this one.
+I’ve worked with heads of respected Mental Health and Drug & Alcohol Treatment clinics who (per their family) are ‘crazy’ and “faked their way” into success; chemists who’ve made life-saving drugs who are “stupid good-for-nothings’; professional athletes who are “lazy and unmotivated”; good-hearted celebrities who are “selfish and conceited”; highly regarded psychotherapists, social workers, and self-help authors who are “imposters” and “fooling people” – and that’s just a small sampling of what I’ve heard from parents and siblings of my scapegoated clients.

 - Remembering strengths and accomplishments: You’ve made it this far.
 What are your unique skills, talents, and abilities that will see you through this difficult time until you can get yourself into a better, more independent life situation?

 Courage is fear that has said its prayers and decided to go forward anyway.Joyce Meyer

 9. Take advantage of online support – Get involved in a recovery forum

 There are many forums online that focus on recovering from trauma and abuse.
 For someone forced to live in a seemingly untenable situation, these online communities and connections can literally be a life-saver.
 Here’s a few you might want to check out.